2024 Istanbul mayoral election

 Istanbul, Turkey's largest city, held mayoral elections on 31 March 2024 as part of the 2024 Turkish local elections.
-Preliminary results suggested incumbent mayor Ekrem İmamoğlu was re-elected.
+Incumbent mayor Ekrem İmamoğlu was re-elected with an absolute majority (51.21%) of the vote.

 Background and candidates

 Ekrem İmamoğlu of the opposition Republican People's Party (CHP); İmamoğlu, when elected in 2019, became the first non-AK Party mayor of Istanbul in 25 years.
 In August 2023, he announced his intention to stand again, despite legal challenges to his candidacy.

 On 7 January, Recep Tayyip Erdoğan, President of Turkey and leader of the ruling Justice and Development Party (AK Party), announced its candidate, Murat Kurum.

 Başak Demirtaş, the wife of imprisoned pro-Kurdish Peoples' Democratic Party (HDP) leader Selahattin Demirtaş announced her intention to run but later withdrew.
 On 9 February, the HDP's successor, the Peoples' Equality and Democracy Party (DEM) named Murat Çepni and Meral Danış Beştaş as its joint mayoral candidates, with the final decision on who would lead to be left in the event of them winning the election.